matteematt/.dotfiles/arch/complete_setup.md

 ### Other packages

 You can install any packages you need with `pacman`.
 Some good packages to get at this time would be ssh access and git access. `sudo pacman -S git openssh`.
+Once the ssh key has been set up for git you can run `ssh-add` once per boot and add your password so you don't need to keep adding in the passowrd again.
+Starting the agent with `ssh-agent` is taken care of in the `~/.xinitrc` which is used for the graphical environment in part 3.

 #### Dotfiles